-The holidays are always a cause for celebration, and nothing gets me in the Christmas mood as much as a beverage with my favorite pine-scented spirit.
+The holidays are always a cause for celebration, and nothing gets me in the Christmas mood during the winter months as much as a beverage with my favorite pine-scented spirit.
 This ruby red Winter Holiday Gin & Tonic Cranberry Cocktail is a glass full of good tidings, perfect for all your get-togethers!!

 About This Recipe

 When it comes to holiday cocktails, a classic Gin & Tonic is a steadfast and true choice.
 I’ve jazzed up your grandpa’s G&T with the festive addition of cranberry and pomegranate juices for a gorgeous and seasonal variation on the old favorite.
 My friends, this is a very merry Christmas classic cocktail indeed!